mudkipdev/beta-wiki/worlds/generation.md

 {: .note }
 > I'm unsure if I like this format more than just pasted, commented code.

+## Caves

+{: .missing }
+> Got it working, still need to figure out the algorithm

+## Features

+Features are things such as trees, ores and tallgrass.

+{: .missing }
+> TODO

 <script>
   document.addEventListener("DOMContentLoaded", function () {
     mediumZoom('img', {